-Understanding the Arizona Minimum Wage
+Understanding the Arizona Minimum Wage in 2019

 Arizona is one of the many states that have passed a law to raise the minimum wage over the next few years.
 And if you own a business in Arizona, that could really affect you.